Tuesday, July 18, 2017

 THE LONGING FOR CLOSURE IS THE CLOSURE

 Like in dreams, FLASH's sexual roundelay is never 'resolved' or able to offer a distinct climax and denouement.
-Its salient goal, as in dreams, is to keep your attention riveted, so that you are unaware you're asleep (or in the King's Features strip, to keep up your subscription to the local paper).
+Its salient goal, as in dreams, is to keep your attention riveted so that you are unaware you're asleep (or in the King's Features strip, to keep up your subscription to the local paper).
 My local newspaper never got the Flash comic strip, but certainly we knew, too, that feeling of mildly titillating prolonged torture to be found slogging along endlessly evolving narratives in daily 'dramatic' features like Mandrake the Magician, The Phantom and Brenda Starr (all of which we did get in my dad's daily-tossed Courier News).
 Day after day, a few panels at a time, always doubling back to bring new readers up to speed in the first panel, advancing the story in the middle one, then stalling out with another cliffhanger, these features loped along their elliptical paths.
 The Flash strip itself seemed pretty risque (above) from what I gleaned in the comic book history tomes at the high school library, where I wiled away endless "study halls."

 MING AND MARRIAGE:

-the manacles of marriage
+the priest of Tao displays the manacles of marriage

 It'll all be over in a minute, Godfrey